 The Starehe Parting Advice

 Like my friend Eric Kuria, I am so much attached to Starehe Boys' Centre where I had my high school as well as college education.
 Located on the outskirts of Nairobi City, the school is a First-World institution.
-It is so well endowed with such modern facilities as pianos, tarmacked roads, automatic generators, computer laboratories, a school band, a music centre, a stately library, a swimming pool, a magnificent chapel, a space-age clinic, flat playing fields and boarding houses that foster brotherhood.
+It is so well endowed with such modern facilities as pianos, tarmacked roads, automatic generators, computer laboratories, a school band, a fire-fighting squad, a music centre, a stately library, a swimming pool, a magnificent chapel, a space-age clinic, flat playing fields and boarding houses that foster brotherhood.

 During my time at Starehe, the school was managed skilfully.
 Nowhere on its compound was there a building that showed neglect or decay or poverty.
 It truly was a First-World institution.